 Web Designing

-1. Web Designing :-Web design encompasses many different skills and disciplines in the production and maintenance of websites.
-The different areas of web design include web graphic design; interface design; authoring, including standardised code and proprietary softwareuser experience design; and search engine optimization.
+- Web Designing :-Web design encompasses many different skills and disciplines in the production and maintenance of websites.
+The different areas of web design include web graphic design; interface design; authoring, including standardised code and proprietary software; user experience design; and search engine optimization.
 Often many individuals will work in teams covering different aspects of the design process, although some designers will cover them all.[1]
 The term web design is normally used to describe the design process relating to the front-end (client side) design of a website including writing markup.
 Web design partially overlaps web engineering in the broader scope of web development.
 Web designers are expected to have an awareness of usability and if their role involves creating markup then they are also expected to be up to date with web accessibility guidelines.

-2. Photoshop:-Adobe Photoshop is a raster graphics editor developed and published by Adobe Inc. for Windows and macOS.
-It was originally created in 1988 by Thomas and John Knoll.
-Since then, this software has become the industry standard not only in raster graphics editing, but in digital art as a whole.
-The software’s name has thus become a generic trademark, leading to its usage as a verb (e.g. “to photoshop an image”, “photoshopping“, and “photoshop contest“) although Adobe discourages such use.[4]
-Photoshop can edit and compose raster images in multiple layers and supports masksalpha compositing, and several color models including RGBCMYKCIELABspot color, and duotone.
-Photoshop uses its own PSD and PSB file formats to support these features.
+file formats to support these features.
 In addition to raster graphics, this software has limited abilities to edit or render text and vector graphics (especially through clipping path for the latter), as well as 3D graphics and video.
 Its feature set can be expanded by plug-ins; programs developed and distributed independently of Photoshop that run inside it and offer new or enhanced features.

 CSS stands for Cascading Style Sheets